elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 Western countries made little effort to control the flood of information stemming from the Internet and as a result have suffered the crisis of institutional authority described above.

 Maybe Western governments could have avoided this fate if they had acted sooner, but they're now in a situation of reduced legitimacy and little control over the narratives their citizens are exposed to.
-Without these things it's hard to enact and enforce the far reaching policies (restrictons on criticism of the government for instance) needed to transition to high information control over their citizens.
+Without these things it's hard to enact and enforce the far reaching policies (restrictions on criticism of the government for instance) needed to transition to high information control over their citizens.

 Rather than serve as an example of success to emulate, China's rise may harden Western citizens' resolve against authoritarian governance.
 When groups are in competition they often focus on and take pride in their differences.
 The narrative "In the West we are free, unlike in China" is appealing to Westerners and may become more so as conflict with China increases -- recall the heightened pro-freedom sentiment in the US during the Cold War.